Tesco Ireland boosts market share to almost a quarter as sales touch €3.7bn

-Tesco Ireland increased its share of the Irish grocery market to almost a quarter in the year to the end of February, the British supermarket giant said on Thursday, with sales in the Republic reaching almost €3.7 billion.
+Tesco Ireland increased its share of the Irish grocery market to almost a quarter in the year to the end of February, with sales in the Republic reaching almost €3.7 billion, the British supermarket giant said on Thursday.

 In its preliminary full-year results for the 2025/2026 financial year, Tesco said its Irish sales increased 4.6 per cent on a like-for-like basis to £3.2 billion (€3.7 billion) and 6.6 per cent at constant rates.